Care Coordination

 Provides practices with care coordination tools to start and sustain the medical home transformation process.

-Shared Plan of Care Example
+Shared Plan of Care (SPoC) Example

 View an example of a Shared Plan of Care from Indiana University’s Riley Children’s Hospital.